sean-stanley/FoodCoop/README.md

 This will give you access to a collection of sample users, sample products, categories and certification types.

+You may also need to go to the app/lib directory where the bower components are stored and run

+	bower install
+or

+	bower update

 Developing
 ==========

 To start the server:

     grunt dev

+Then go to localhost:8081 to see the site.